-The SAN is a very common component in many customer issues.
-The aim of this article is to provide a brief overview of our suggested guidelines to achieve the best possible performance; or, alternatively, remove your SAN from the list of variables to review when troubleshooting.
+The SAN is a common component in many customer issues.
+This article provides a brief overview of our suggested guidelines to achieve the best possible performance; or, alternatively, remove your SAN from the list of variables to review when troubleshooting.

 Summary of ideal standards: